In this lesson we’ll be learning about seeds, talking about how they grow, and investigating seeds with our senses.

 Can you peel off the outer casing of your seed and have a look inside?

 Can you think of any seeds that you like to eat?
-My girls love sunflower seeds and hazelnuts.
+My children love sunflower seeds and hazelnuts.

 How are seeds like animal embryos?
 What are the differences between the two?